What's Working for Conservation

 Rows of Mulch: Using rows of mulch, edging or signage to control encroachment by lawn mowers.

 Shelves in Retention Ponds: Creating shelves in retention basins (basins with open water) to create gently sloping areas and facilitate plant growth.

 Emergent Plants: Planting emergent plants (river bulrush, sweet flag, giant bureed, lake sedge, broad-leaved arrowhead etc.) on the edge of open water and allowing them to grow into open water.
 These species can handle changing hydrology conditions and can aggressively compete with weeds (Dan Shaw, BWSR)

 Watering: Watering plantings as needed to ensure good establishment.

-Keeping projects off-line if Needed: If possible it is often beneficial to controlling stormwater flows within systems (diverting flows, retaining water away from establishing areas) until vegetation is several inches tall and can handle the hydrology.
+Keeping Projects Off-line if Needed: If possible it is often beneficial to control stormwater flows within systems (diverting flows, retaining water away from establishing areas) until vegetation is several inches tall and can handle the hydrology.

 Weed Management: Regular spot treatment or pulling of weeds is needed to prevent spread.

 Shredded Hardwood Mulch: Using shredded hardwood mulch is preferred for raingardens as it is less prone to floating than other mulches.

 Establishment Mowing: Mowing of upland plantings around detention areas during the first two years to around 6-8 inches to aid establishment of native prairie vegetation.